Children Living in Poverty, by Race/Ethnicity

 How is the region performing?

-In 2010-14, poverty was highest among African American (27%) and Hispanic (19%) children in the region.
-The poverty rate has remained the same for African American children since 2000, while the rate for Hispanic children has decreased 4 points over that period.
-A lower proportion of white children than African American and Hispanic children lived in poverty in 2010-14, at 13%.
-This was a 3 point increase from 2000.
+In 2011-15, poverty was highest among African American (28%) and Hispanic (21%) children in the region.
+The poverty rate has remained relatively the same for African American and Hispanic children since 2000, while the rate for white children has increased 4 points from 10% to 14% over that period.
+A lower proportion of Asians lived in poverty in 2011-15, at 10%.
+This was a 1 point decrease from 2000.

-Among cities, towns and villages, estimated poverty levels were particularly high in Monroe and Kiryas Joel among white children (46% and 58% respectively), and in Newburgh and Poughkeepsie among African American children (65% and 41% respectively).
+Among cities, towns and villages, estimated poverty levels were particularly high in the Town of Monroe (47%) and Kiryas Joel Village (58%) among white children, and in the cities of Newburgh and Poughkeepsie among African American children (64% and 42% respectively).
+The City of Newburgh also had a high rate among Hispanic children, at 36% in 2011-15.
 The child populations in most other local areas, when broken down by race and ethnicity, were too small to yield reliable survey results.

 Notes about the data